Battle of Chaldiran: Background

-Selim had previously fought against the Safavids multiple times.
-In 1505 he defeated a Safavid army led by Shah Ismail's brother, he routed the Safavids, pursued them and massacred many.
-He defeated the Safavids again during the Battle of Erzincan in 1507, after Shah Ismail marched through Ottoman lands to attack the Dulkadirids, Selim attacked Erzincan and defeated a Safavid army that was sent against him by Shah Ismail.
-He fought against the Safavids once more in the 1510 Campaign of Trabzon during which he defeated Shah Ismail's brother.

-After Selim I's successful struggle against his brothers for the throne of the Ottoman Empire, he was free to turn his attention to the internal unrest he believed was stirred up by the Shia Qizilbash, who had sided with other members of the Dynasty against him and had been semi-officially supported by Bayezid II.
-Selim now feared that they would incite the population against his rule in favor of Shah Isma'il leader of the Shia Safavids, believed by some of his supporters to be descended from the Prophet.
-Selim secured a jurist opinion that described Isma'il and the Qizilbash as "unbelievers and heretics" enabling him to undertake extreme measures on his way eastward to pacify the country.
+After Selim I's successful struggle against his brothers for the throne of the Ottoman Empire, he was free to turn his attention to the internal unrest he believed was stirred up by the Qizilbash, a Twelver Shi'i warrior-dervish group who had sided with other members of the dynasty against him and had been semi-officially supported by Bayezid II.
+Selim now feared that they would incite the population against his rule in favor of their leader, who was now the Safavid emperor.
+His partisans believed he was descended from Muhammad and infallible.
+Selim secured a jurist opinion that described Isma'il and the Qizilbash as "unbelievers and heretics," enabling him to undertake extreme measures on his way eastward to pacify the country.
 Selim accused Ismail of departing from the faith:

-Before Selim started his campaign, he ordered for the execution of some 40,000 Qizilbash of Anatolia, "as punishment for their rebellious behavior".
+Before Selim started his campaign, he ordered the execution of some 40,000 Qizilbash in Anatolia "as punishment for their rebellious behaviour."
 He then also tried to block the import of Iranian silk into his realm, a measure which met "with some success".

-The declaration of war by Selim I, was sent in the form of a letter:
+Selim sent the following letter to Ismail, which outlined both Selim's claim to the caliphate and Ismail's heresy:

-When Selim started his march east, the Safavids were invaded in the east by the Uzbeks.
-The Uzbek state had been recently brought to prominence by Muhammad Shaybani, who had fallen in battle against Isma'il only a few years before.
+When Selim started his march east, the Khanate of Bukhara invaded the Safavids in the east.
+This Uzbek state had been recently brought to prominence by Muhammad Shaybani, who had fallen in battle against Isma'il only a few years before.
 Attempting to avoid having to fight a war on two fronts, Isma'il employed a scorched earth policy against Selim in the west.

-Selim's army was discontented by the difficulty in supplying the army in light of Isma'il's scorched earth campaign, the extremely rough terrain of the Armenian Highland, and the fact that they were marching against Muslims.
-The Janissaries even fired their muskets at the Sultan's tent in protest at one point.
-When Selim learned of the Safavid army forming at Chaldiran he quickly moved to engage Isma'il, in part to stifle the discontent of his army.
+Selim's army was discontented by the difficulty in supplying the army in light of Isma'il's scorched earth campaign, the extremely rough terrain of the Armenian highlands, and that they were marching against Muslims.
+The janissaries even fired their muskets at the Sultan's tent in protest at one point.
+When Selim learned of the Safavid army forming at Chaldiran, he quickly moved to engage Isma'il, partly to stifle his army's discontent.